 Blogger- The great thing about Blogger as a blogging platform is that it is free and easy to use.
 Designing your blog isn't that hard as they have buttons for everything and even doing html is not that tough.
 Blogger makes it very easy to add links or images to your posts.
 What I like about it the best is that it is easy to setup and start posting.
 It is a bit more difficult to get a lot of SEO traffic from blogger as compared to say Wordpress but you can still get a big following if your content is fascinating.
 You can also customize your blogger blog with different themes although they are not nearly as advanced as Wordpress.
 One major drawback to blogging on blogger is that you do not have your own domain.
 Having your own domain is much better for friendlier rankings in search engines like Google, Yahoo, and Bing.
 If you are just starting out in blogging I recommend blogger till you get your feet wet or have money to invest.

 Wordpress- Wordpress is the blogging platform of choice for most professionals who want to make money with their blog.
 Wordpress blogs can be hosted on your own domain if you pay for it or there is a free version.
 I think if you have your own domain paying for Wordpress is the way to go.
 Wordpress has many great themes that you can use such as the themes available at Theme Forrest.
 Another huge advantage of wordpress is all the plugins available to make your blog hum.
 There are many SEO plug ins that will get your blog more easily found by the search engines.
 There are plug ins that integrate with twitter and facebook to automatically post to each respective site.
 The list of plug ins go on and on.
 Some negatives of wordpress is that it is a bit harder to operate and setup.
-You might have to do some research or find a wordpress specialist to help customize your blog as best they can.
+You might have to do some research or find a wordpress designer or specialist to help customize your blog as best they can.
 The other negative is if you use Wordpress on your own domain you will have to pay.
 If you have the funds though I highly recommend paying for Wordpress on your own domain.

 Posterous- Posterous is another great free blogging platform.
 It's really easy to setup and maintain.
 Posterous makes it easy to add video, pictures, links and more.
 It is pretty similar to blogger in terms of positives and negatives.